-- (a) In each case where the existing water^ quality meets the relevant water^ quality standard within a Wwater Mmanagement Sub-zone1, as shown in Schedule D to Part II the Regional Plan,3 activities shall_must5 be managed in a manner which ensures that the water^ quality standard continues to be met. - (b) For the avoidance of doubt, subsection (a) applies:2 - (i) in circumstances where the existing water of a Wwater Mmanagement Sub-zone meets all of the water quality standards for the Sub-zone (in which case subsection applies to every water quality standard for the Sub-zone) - (ii) in circumstances where the existing water^q quality of a Wwater Mmanagement Sub-zone1 meets some of the water^q quality standards for the Sub-zone1 (in which case subsection2 (a) applies only to those standards met).
+- (a) In each case where the existing water quality meets the relevant water quality standard within a water management zone, as shown in Schedule D, activities shall be managed in a manner which ensures that the water quality standard continues to be met. - (b) For the avoidance of doubt, subsection (a) applies: - (i) in circumstances where the existing water quality of a water management zone meets all of the water quality standards for the zone (in which case subsection (a) applies to every water quality standard for the zone) - (ii) in circumstances where the existing water quality of a water management zone meets some of the water quality standards for the zone (in which case subsection (a) applies only to those standards met).

-Policy 6-4: Enhancement where water quality standards are not met
+Policy 6-4: Enhancement where water quality standards are not met water quality in order to meet the water quality standard for the water management zone shown in Schedule D.

-- (a) In each case where the existing water^ quality does not meet the relevant water^ quality standard within a Wwater Mmanagement Sub-zone1, as shown in Schedule D to Part II the Regional Plan, 3 activities shall must be managed in a manner which maintains or enhances existing water quality in order to meet the water^ quality standard for the Wwater Mmanagement Sub-zones1 shown in Schedule D to Part II the Regional Plan.
-3 - (b) For the avoidance of doubt, subsection2 (a) applies: - (i) in circumstances where the existing water^ quality of a Wwater Mmanagement Sub-zone1 does not meet any of the water^ quality standards for the Sub-zone1 (in which case subsection2 (a) applies to every water^ quality standard for the Sub-zone) 1 - (ii) in circumstances where the existing water quality of a Wwater Mmanagement Sub-zone1 does not meet all of the water quality standards for the Sub-zone1 (in which case subsection2 (a) applies only to those standards not met).
+(a) In each case where the existing water quality does not meet the relevant water quality standard within a water management zone, as shown in Schedule D, activities shall be managed in a manner which enhances

+- (b) For the avoidance of doubt, subsection (a) applies: - (i) in circumstances where the existing water quality of a water management zone does not meet any of the water quality standards for the zone (in which case subsection (a) applies to every water quality standard for the zone) - (ii) in circumstances where the existing water quality of a water management zone does not meet all of the water quality standards for the zone (in which case subsection (a) applies only to those standards not met).